 Speech Blubs is a one-of-a-kind app that helps your child with speech development.
 We designed a never-before-seen, ‘kids teaching kids’ learning experience.
 It is an effective method for picking up new skills and abilities, as it has been proven that children prefer to mimic their peers rather than adults.

 By developing the app with speech language pathologists, parents, and children, we continue to build parent’s trust with quality content and by listening to their feedback.
 Children are the best teachers for us too!
-Our little Blubbers that already use Speech Blubs for language learning, help us to better ourselves accordingly, and provide them with whatever they love most.
+Our little Blubbers who are already using Speech Blubs for language learning help us to better ourselves accordingly, and provide them with whatever they love most.
 In the kids’ favorites, music made the top of that list.

 In our app, we developed the Sing-Along Section just for you and your child because we know how interactive music activities can boost your child’s language.